ICS Advisory

 4. MITIGATIONS

-Mitsubishi Electric recommends customers take the following mitigation measures to minimize the risk of a threat actor exploiting these vulnerabilities:
+Mitsubishi Electric recommends that customers take the following mitigation measures to minimize the risk of exploiting these vulnerabilities common to RJ71EIP91 and FX5-ENET/IP:

 • Use a firewall, virtual private network (VPN), etc. to prevent unauthorized access when Internet access is required.